Former wrestler charged in Mississippi welfare fraud case

 If convicted, he would face up to five years in prison for the conspiracy count, up to 20 years for each wire fraud count and up to 10 years for each count of theft concerning programs receiving federal funds and for each count of money laundering, the Justice Department said.

-Davis pleaded guilty last year to charges tied to welfare misspending in state’s largest public corruption case, including $160,000 spent on drug rehabilitation in Malibu, California, for former pro wrestler Brett DiBiase, the brother of Ted DiBiase Jr.
+Davis pleaded guilty last year to charges tied to welfare misspending in state’s largest public corruption case, including $160,000 spent on drug rehabilitation in Malibu, California, for former pro wrestler Brett DiBiase, the brother of Teddy DiBiase.

 Brett DiBiase has pleaded guilty to state and federal charges tied to the case.